bcpki/bitcoin/README.md

  - CWallet::SelectCoinsMinConf
  - CWallet::SelectCoins
  setting fClear to false these functions now build upon the set of pre-selected coins that is passed as setCoinsRet and proceed as before, i.e. select more coins as required and a change address if required.

+## New Files

+ - alias.h .cpp
+ - bcert.h .cpp
+ - rpbcpki.cpp
+ - rpctojson.h .cpp

+The directory src/bcert contains the protobuf specification bcert.proto and the python command line tools.
+The latter build upon the file bitcoin.py from the electrum client.
+Everything in this subdirectory is GPLv3.

 ## Useful Links